wdreames/hive_board_game_ai/README.md

 1. `# source ./env/bin/activate`
 2. `# ./play_hive.sh`

-\
 Run `# ./play_hive.sh --help` to learn how to load previously saved games or change the size of the board to fit your screen.

-## Documentation

-Documentation describing how I implemented the game and the AI can be found [here](documentation.md).